-There are ways and methods how Forex traders improve trading psychology.
+There are ways and methods of how Forex traders improve trading psychology.
 The tricks and tools which can be used are:

 1) Ironclad trading plan

 Have a well-built trading plan with a great take profit scheme is important.
 It not only enhances and maximizes profits, but it also eases the trading psychology.
-Having take profits which make sense and are accurate is vital in maintaining confidence in the trade and having the ability to stay in the trade to the target.
+Having take profits that make sense and are accurate is vital in maintaining confidence in the trade and having the ability to stay in the trade to the target.
 And staying into the target is what gives the big reward and maximizes the r:r.

 2) Use take profit levels

-Don’t mess around and watch the charts 24 hours, 5 days a week.
+Don’t mess around and watch the charts for 24 hours, 5 days a week.
 Use take profits in your trading plan and you will be pleasantly surprised when you wake up and your trade has hit your take profit.

 3) Accommodate for spread and NOT aiming for the last pip